 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to, your desire to upgrade your discharge and contention that you incurred mental health concerns (PTSD) due to a head injury incurred during military service, you did not receive proper care, and your UAs were due to your head injury.
+These included, but were not limited to, your desire for a discharge upgrade and contentions that you were repeatedly physically, mentally, emotionally abused and violated during boot camp, these issues are the root cause of your UA violations, you suffered from a traumatic brain injury in 1998 and never received treatment, and this injury resulted in long-term physical, cognitive, and emotional effects.
 For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.

-As part of the Board's review, a qualified mental health professional reviewed your request and provided the Board with an AO.
-The mental health professional stated in pertinent part:
+As part of the Board review process, a licensed clinical psychologist (Ph.D.) reviewed your contentions and the available records, and issued an AO.
+The Ph.D. stated in pertinent part:

-That there is no evidence that Petitioner was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
+There is no evidence that he was diagnosed with a head injury or a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable TBI or mental health condition.
 Throughout his disciplinary processing, there were no concerns raised of a mental health condition that would have warranted a referral for evaluation.
 He has provided no medical evidence in support of his claims.
-Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct, particularly given his in-service statement.
+Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct.
 Additional records (e.g., post service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.

-The AO concluded, "it is my clinical opinion that there is insufficient evidence of a diagnosis of PTSD or another mental health condition that may be attributed to military service or a head injury incurred in military service.
-There is insufficient evidence to attribute his misconduct to PTSD or another mental health condition."
+The Ph.D. concluded, "it is my clinical opinion that there is insufficient evidence of a diagnosis of PTSD, TBI, or another mental health condition that may be attributed to military combat exposure.
+There is post-service from the Petitioner of harassment in service.
+There is insufficient evidence to attribute his misconduct to PTSD, TBI, or another mental health condition."

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined your misconduct, as evidenced by your SPCM, outweighed the potential mitigating factors.
+Specifically, the Board determined that your misconduct, as evidenced by your SCMs and SPCM, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
-The Board noted you were provided multiple opportunities to correct your conduct deficiencies but chose to continue to commit misconduct, which led to your BCD.
-Further, the Board concurred with the AO that there is insufficient evidence to attribute your misconduct to PTSD or another mental health condition.
-As explained in the AO, there is no evidence you were diagnosed with a mental health condition in military service or that you exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-Throughout your disciplinary processing, there were no concerns raised of a mental health condition that would have warranted a referral for evaluation, and you provided no medical evidence in support of your claims.
+The Board observed you were given multiple opportunities to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your BCD.
+Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Further, the Board concurred with the AO and determined there is insufficient evidence to attribute your misconduct to PTSD, TBI, or another mental health condition.
+As explained in the AO, there is no evidence that you were diagnosed with a head injury or a mental health condition in military service, or that you exhibited any psychological symptoms or behavioral changes indicative of a diagnosable TBI or mental health condition.
 Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.
-Finally, the Board noted that you provided no evidence, other than your statements, to substantiate your contentions.